ThaC0derDre/LatchApp/ReadMe.md

 # Latched
-Simple app created to help wife track her feeding sessions.
+Simple app created to help wife track her nursing sessions.

 App created with no help or tutorial videos.
 Hence why it looks so basic haha